- Windows File Systems

 Some features were dropped and have not been re-instated so far. these are object IDs, short 8.3 filenames, NTFS compression, file level encryption (EFS), user data transactions, sparse, hard-links, extended attributes, and quotas.

-ReFS does not offer data deduplication and Windows cannot be booted from a ReFS volume.
+Major issue are that ReFS does not offer data deduplication, it does not support SAN attached volumes and Windows cannot be booted from a ReFS volume.

 So how does ReFS cope with large, multi-terabyte volumes?
 NTFS uses a file called an MFT to hold all the metadata about files and directories, and the MFT restricts the practical size that disks can become.
 ReFS abandoned the MFT and borrowed structures called B+ trees from relational database architecture.
 B+ trees are very flexible, trees can be very large and multi-level or really compact with just a few keys and trees can be embedded within other trees.
 This means that it is possible to build massive file systems on very large disks, with no performance overhead.